keva-dev/reactif/README.md

 ## Features

-~1000 SLOC, tiny in size, just ~5 KB minified and gzipped runtime size
+~1000 SLOC, tiny in size, just 5 KB minified and gzipped runtime size
 - Zero dependencies, no transpiler necessary, no virtual DOM
 - Two-way data binding which is similar to Vue.js [Reactive System](https://v3.vuejs.org/guide/reactivity.html)
 - Uses an efficient native DOM diffing algorithm to [update only the things that have changed](https://s8.gifyu.com/images/diffing.gif)
 - Has an "out-of-the-box" Vuex-like data store and Router
 - Embeddable and perfectly suitable for small-and-tiny-sized single page applications
-- Functional style (inspired by Vue 3 Composition API) with TypeScript ready
+- Functional style (inspired by [Vue 3 Composition API](https://composition-api.vuejs.org/)) with TypeScript ready

 Ractix offers the right balance between the runtime size and development utilities for solving small but daily puzzles.
-Its API is heavily inspired by Vue.js but it contains just the bare minimum to build a modern frontend project.
-No reinventing the wheel, but rather taking the good parts of what’s there and making the simplest tool possible.
+Its API is inspired by Vue.js but it contains just the bare minimum to build a modern frontend project.
+Not really reinventing the wheel, but rather taking the good parts of what’s there and making the simplest tool possible.

 ## Table of Contents